KasparEtter/ef1p/pages/email/email.md

 </summary>

-Knowing with certainty that a message was sent from a specific domain is important for algorithms such as [reputation systems](#reputation) and [email filters](#email-filtering) but domain authentication can give human users a false sense of security, which is dangerous.
+Knowing with certainty that a message was sent from a specific domain is important for algorithms such as [reputation systems](#reputation) and [email filters](#email-filtering), but domain authentication can give human users a false sense of security, which is dangerous.
-On one hand, it can be difficult for us to tell different domain names apart, i.e. we easily fall victim to [homograph attacks](#homograph-attack).
+On the one hand, it can be difficult for us to tell different domain names apart, i.e. we easily fall victim to [homograph attacks](#homograph-attack).
 On the other hand, it can be really hard to figure out who owns the domain in question.
 There are around [1'500 top-level domains](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains)